-A member of the Pitzer community since 2006, Dr. Pantoja is a professor in the Political Studies and Chicano/a Studies field groups.
-In a candid interview, Dr. Pantoja discusses the benefits of a liberal arts environment, the unique Pitzer community, and lessons learned surfing around the world!
+A member of the Pitzer community since 2008, Dr. Bonaparte is an associate professor in the Sociology field group.
+In a candid interview, Dr. Bonaparte discusses social activism, teaching pedagogy and the trials and travails of the midwife in American culture.

 When it comes to interviews, everyone has an opinion.
 Theodore Roosevelt once said, “Whenever you are asked if you can do a job, tell ‘em, ‘Certainly I can!’
 Then get busy and find out how to do it.”

 Bill Gates added, “I choose a lazy person to do a hard job, because a lazy person will find an easy way to do it.”